 Samsung Galaxy S6 users continue to deal with bad battery life, even after the arrival of Doze and Android Nougat.
 Today, we want to address those concerns and offer some tips to help you fix bad Samsung Galaxy S6 battery life if you’re running Android Marshmallow or Android Nougat.

 The aging Galaxy S6 comes with a non-removable battery.
 While the presence of a non-removable battery may not matter to some Galaxy S6 users, there’s no question that it puts added importance on the stock battery found inside the device.

-While we, and many others, have gotten adequate battery life out of the aging former flagship, some users are seeing major Galaxy S6 battery life problems.
+We, and many others, have gotten adequate battery life out of the aging former flagship, but some users are seeing major Galaxy S6 battery life problems as we push into 2018.